-How Much Can You Work While Receiving Social Security Disability (SSDI) Benefits?
+How Much Can You Work While Receiving Social Security Disability Benefits?

 Some recipients of Social Security disability insurance (SSDI) are hesitant to work because they're unsure how it will affect their disability payments.
-While this reluctance is understandable, Social Security has special rules that allow people to continue to receive their full monthly benefit while trying out a part-time or even full-time job.
-Understanding these rules before seeking employment will help you make sure you're not jeopardizing needed disability payments.
+While this reluctance is understandable, the Social Security Administration (SSA) has special rules that allow people to continue to receive their full monthly benefit while trying out a part-time or even full-time job.

-The Trial Work Period (TWP) is designed to allow SSDI recipients to experiment with working while still receiving their full monthly benefit.
+The trial work period (TWP) is designed to allow SSDI recipients to experiment with working while still receiving their full monthly benefit.
 It consists of a total of nine months, not necessarily consecutive, over a 60-month period.
-During these nine months, a person may earn an unlimited amount without lowering their monthly cash benefit.
-The TWP was developed many years ago to encourage disability recipients to go back to work when they can.
+During these nine months, you can earn an unlimited amount of money without lowering your monthly cash benefit.
+The trai lwork period was developed many years ago to encourage disability recipients to go back to work when they can.

-A month counts as a TWP month whenever an individual earns more than $1,050 per month (in 2023) or when a self-employed individual (that is, business owner, freelancer, consultant, etc.) works 80 hours or more in a month.
+A month counts as a trail work month whenever an SSDI recipient earns more than $1,160 per month (in 2025) or when a self-employed individual (that is, a business owner, freelancer, or consultant) works 80 hours or more in a month.

-All of your monthly earnings before taxes apply to the $1,050 TWP threshold, but you can deduct impairment-related work expenses that you pay for out-of-pocket (such as service animal-related costs, medical supplies, or job coaching).
+All of your monthly earnings before taxes apply to the $1,160 TWP threshold, but you can deduct impairment-related work expenses that you pay for out-of-pocket that help you do your job (such as costs related to service animals, medical supplies, or job coaching).
 Keep receipts of your impairment-related expenses so that Social Security can total your earnings accurately.

-In addition, it is essential to inform your local Social Security office of your earnings for each month you work while receiving benefits.
-Send a certified letter with a copy of your pay stubs and any impairment-related work expenses by the 10th of the month after a month in which you work.
-Failure to do so may result in your benefits' being terminated.
+You'll need to inform your local Social Security office of your earnings for each month you work while receiving benefits.
+You can either report your earnings online or send a certified letter with a copy of your pay stubs and any impairment-related work expenses by the 10th of the month after the month in which you work.
+Failure to report your earnings can result in your benefits' being terminated.

-For those concerned that a TWP could lead to their benefits being terminated when Social Security conducts a Continuing Disability Review (CDR), it should be noted that CDRs are generally conducted randomly by Social Security.
-While it's possible for a CDR to occur during a Trial Work Period (or at any other time), a TWP by itself is not likely to raise a red flag with Social Security.
+Some SSDI recipients are concerned that working during a trial work period could lead to their benefits being terminated when Social Security conducts a continuing disability review (CDR) While it's possible for a CDR to occur during a trial work period (or at any other time), a TWP by itself is not likely to raise a red flag with Social Security.
 If you do have a review, Social Security will look at your medical records, but not your trial work, to see if you are still disabled.

-Once you've exhausted your nine-month TWP, you enter the Extended Period of Eligibility (EPE).
+Once you've exhausted your nine-month TWP, you enter the "extended period of eligibility" (EPE).
 The EPE is a 36-month period during which you'll continue to receive your full benefit every month as long as you remain disabled and earn less than Social Security's substantial gainful activity (SGA) threshold.
-In 2023, the SGA level is $1,470 for non-blind individuals and $2,460 for the blind.
+In 2025, the SGA level is $1,620 for non-blind individuals and $2,700 for people who are legally blind.

-If you earn over SGA in any month during the EPE, you'll lose that month's entire benefit, a situation sometimes referred to as the "cash cliff."
-This will also cause Social Security to find that your disability has "ceased."
-Once that happens, you will be paid in full for that month and an additional two-month grace period, before benefits terminate.
+If you earn over SGA in any month during the EPE, Social Security will find that your disability has "ceased."
+Once that happens, you'll be paid in full for that month, and an additional two-month grace period, before your benefits terminate.

-When the 36-month re-entitlement period ends, your benefits will continue as long as you are medically disabled and not earning SGA.
+When the 36-month re-entitlement period ends, your benefits will continue as long as you're medically disabled and not earning SGA.
 If you earn over SGA for even one month after the 36-month period of re-entitlement, your benefits will terminate.
-However, if your medical condition makes you stop working again, you may be eligible for expedited reinstatement, if it's within five years of the EPE.
+However, if your medical condition makes you stop working again, you might be eligible for expedited reinstatement if it's within five years of your EPE.

-An example may help clarify how the TWP and EPE function in practice.
+Here's an example to help clarify how the TWP and EPE work together.

 What Happens to Medicare Coverage During the TWP and EPE?

-If you're an SSDI recipient wanting to work but unable to perform any of your past jobs, you may be eligible for free vocational rehabilitation, schooling, or technical training through Social Security's Ticket to Work program.
-Those participating in Ticket to Work will be evaluated at a vocational rehabilitation office and a plan will be developed for the individual to try to return to the workforce.
-As an added incentive, Social Security may not initiate a Continuing Disability Review of an individual in the Ticket to Work program.
+If you're an SSDI recipient wanting to work, but you're unable to perform any of your past jobs, you might be eligible for free vocational rehabilitation, schooling, or technical training through Social Security's Ticket to Work program.
+SSDI recipients who participate in Ticket to Work will be evaluated at a vocational rehabilitation office, where a seven-year plan will be developed for them to try to return to the workforce.
+As an added incentive, Social Security won't initiate a continuing disability review of an individual who is in the Ticket to Work program.

-For those who work for themselves, income isn't necessarily a good measure of how much a person is working.
-To measure whether a self-employed person is working too much to still be considered disabled, Social Security has come up with some elaborate rules based on income earned, number of people who work in the business, and hours worked.
-These rules apply after the Trial Work Period has ended.
+If you're self-employed, to measure whether you're working too much to continue to be considered disabled, Social Security has come up with some elaborate rules based on how much income you earn, how many people work in the business (if any), and how many hours you work.
+These rules apply after the trial work period has ended.
 To learn more, see our article on what counts as SGA for small business owners.

 Boost Your Chance of Being Approved